-Lucy’s simple tips include things like building a tower out of rice cakes, making simple shapes from foods like raisins or peas, and getting hands-on squeezing the juice from fruit.
-I love her idea of offering a rejected food in a different environment, such as the supermarket trolley – sometimes babies are just a bit bored with eating in the same room all the time!
+Simple games like building a tower out of rice cakes, making simple shapes from foods like raisins or peas, and getting hands-on squeezing the juice from fruit.
+You can also try offering rejected food in a different environment, such as the supermarket trolley – sometimes babies are just a bit bored with eating in the same room all the time!

 Weaning can feel like a very confusing and complicated stage in your baby’s development, but really it’s simply about encouraging a love of good, healthy food from those very first flavour experiences.

-Have a little self-belief, grab the Organix guide, persevere with that yummy, home cooked family food.
+Have a little self-belief and persevere with that yummy, home cooked family food.
+You’ll get there!